 You can always count on Rick Bayless to put real effort into everything he does.
 Xoco, his venture into "casual" dining, serves incredible sandwiches and hot chocolate made from cocoa beans roasted in-house.
 When he decided to tackle airport dining, he came up with Tortas Frontera, which is almost worth missing a flight to try.
 So it makes sense that his line of jarred salsas are unique and well done.

 Of course, you probably already knew that.
 Frontera was the top pick in our salsa taste test back in 2011, scoring higher than brands that have been in the game for years.
-But what you may not have known is that Frontera has 13 different salsas on the market (not counting some seasonal offerings, which change so frequently I decided not to include them here).
+But what you may not have known is that Frontera had 13 different salsas on the market at the time of our tasting (not counting some seasonal offerings, which change so frequently I decided not to include them here).

 As he's explored in his many cookbooks, there is far more to salsa than just chopped tomatoes.
 So it makes sense that the Frontera salsas would extend beyond that to include tomatillos and a number of different chilies.